zrong5/Maze-Solving/README.md

 size: 10, 20
 start: 1, 1
 end: 10, 20

+The above input creates the following maze will 11 blocked positions:
+size: 10, 20
+start: 1, 1
+end: 10, 20
 **********************

 *s........*..........*

 *........*...........*

 *..*....*............*

 *.*....*.............*

 **....*..............*

 *....*...............*

 *...*................*

 *..*.................*

 *....................*

 *...................e*

 **********************

+The blocked positions and the edges of the above maze are filled in with *'s.
+The start position is filled in with an 's'.
+The end position in filled in with an 'e'.
+The other positions are filled in with periods.